Arnaud the Superhero: Our Civil Marriage in France

 Given that you need French residency of at least six months over the past two years to qualify for getting married in France—and that the mayor of the town in which you live needs to approve and then carry out the marriage personally (and the approval lies solely in the mayor’s discretion)—Arnaud had a challenge ahead.

 As it happens, one of your parents can make a personal, in-person request of his or her town’s mayor to approve and perform the marriage of his or her child.
 (If you don’t still have parents, this workaround won’t work.)
-Madame Delabasle agreed to meet with her mayor when he returned from vacation to see what he could do.
+Madame Delabasle, Arnaud’s mother, agreed to meet with her mayor when he returned from vacation to see what he would do.
 Arnaud’s aunt, Madame Chevallier, said she would try to petition her mayor for acceptance as well.
 And Arnaud’s cousin, who is the mayor in yet a different town, said he would consider marrying us—and then he decided to pass, given that marrying us without all the perquisites would appear to his town that he had done a family favor and hadn’t made a legitimate, disinterested, neutral mayoral decision.

 Arnaud’s mother’s mayor seemed open to the idea.
 At least, he agreed to speak with Arnaud and me about the possibility.
 Part of the civil marriage process involves the engaged couple meeting with the mayor—and the meeting needs to take place in person.
 We sweated this detail; we couldn’t make a trip to France in time, given the wedding date.